This Specimen has been sold.

 Comes with an acrylic display stand to assist with presentation.

-The geologic history of these crystals began 495 million years ago in a shallow sea.
-Waxy organic material along with quartz sand and pyrite was encased in rock made of dolomite and calcite.
-As sediment buried the rock and temperatures rose, crystals grew very slowly, resulting in quartz crystals of exceptional clarity.
-Inclusions can be found in these crystals that provide clues to the origins of the Herkimer diamonds: solids, liquids (salt water or petroleum), gases (most often carbon dioxide), two- and three-phase inclusions, and negative (uniaxial) crystals.
+The geologic history of these crystals began around 495 million years ago in a shallow sea.
+Waxy organic material, along with quartz sand and pyrite, became encased in rock composed of dolomite and calcite.
+As the sediment buried the rock and temperatures rose, crystals formed very slowly, resulting in quartz with exceptional clarity.
+Inclusions within these crystals provide clues to their origin—ranging from solids, liquids (such as saltwater or petroleum), and gases (most often carbon dioxide) to two- and three-phase inclusions and negative (uniaxial) crystals.

-The geologic history of these crystals began 495 million years ago in a shallow sea.
-Waxy organic material along with quartz sand and pyrite was encased in rock made of dolomite and calcite.
-As sediment buried the rock and temperatures rose, crystals grew very slowly, resulting in quartz crystals of exceptional clarity.
-Inclusions can be found in these crystals that provide clues to the origins of the Herkimer diamonds: solids, liquids (salt water or petroleum), gases (most often carbon dioxide), two- and three-phase inclusions, and negative (uniaxial) crystals.
+The geologic history of these crystals began around 495 million years ago in a shallow sea.
+Waxy organic material, along with quartz sand and pyrite, became encased in rock composed of dolomite and calcite.
+As the sediment buried the rock and temperatures rose, crystals formed very slowly, resulting in quartz with exceptional clarity.
+Inclusions within these crystals provide clues to their origin—ranging from solids, liquids (such as saltwater or petroleum), and gases (most often carbon dioxide) to two- and three-phase inclusions and negative (uniaxial) crystals.

 About Quartz